After Jerry Falwell Jr.'s departure, Liberty University faces questions about faith, power, accountability

 “I thought Jonathan Falwell, without being too explicit about it … he definitely kind of took Jerry to task,” said Eli Best, a junior from Alexandria.
 “But he did it in a way that took us all to task.
 It was very relevant.”

-Fallwell Jr.'s departure leaves Liberty at a turning point: Will the school continue its huge success as measured by the school’s size, assets and political clout?
+fa departure leaves Liberty at a turning point: Will the school continue its huge success as measured by the school’s size, assets and political clout?
 Or will it return to the more rigorously religious priority of its revered televangelist founder, Jerry Falwell Sr.?

 The question resonates far beyond campus.
 Some experts say it speaks to a challenge for religious schools as they seek to balance a highly competitive marketplace with their core values.